CUNY New York City College of Technology

 The Full Financial Picture

-The sticker price at CUNY New York City College of Technology is $7,332/year ($15,282/year out-of-state).
-But sticker price isn't what most students pay.
-After grants, scholarships, and financial aid, the average student pays a net price of $5,127/year, or roughly $20,508 over four years.
+The first number you'll see is the sticker price: $7,332/year ($15,282/year out-of-state).
+Here's the part that matters - almost nobody pays that.
+After grants, scholarships, and aid, the average student here pays a net price of $5,127/year, or roughly $20,508 over four years.
+That's the number to plan around.

 Net Price by Family Income